Mikenziokah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tail displays the last 10 lines of myfile
+head displays the first 10 lines of myfile